GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 ## Getting Started

-Subaward Reporting Public API can be accessed from Production or Alpha via the following environments:
+Acquisition Subaward Reporting Public API can be accessed from Production or Alpha via the following environments:

 ### Version Control - v1